Symfind: Addressing the Fragility of Subhalo Finders and Revealing the Durability of Subhalos: Subhalo population statistics

 These trends occur because of \textsc{Symfind}'s ability to follow subhalos to smaller $m/m_{\rm peak}$ ratios than RCT.
 Because the radii of low-mass subhalo orbits usually do not evolve much with time, subhalos at small orbits tend to be older, and because they are closer to the center of the host halo, tidal fields are more intense.
 This means that small-radius subhalos are more likely to have lost a large amount of mass than large-radius subhalos \citep[e.g.,][]{vdb_2016_segregation,han_2016_unified}.
 In contrast, high-mass subhalos are typically more recent accretions than low-mass subhalos but are also much more highly resolved.
 As we discussed in Section \ref{sec:survial}, improving subhalo resolution does not reduce the minimum $m/m_{\rm peak}$ values that RCT can reach before disruption, while increasing resolution {\em does} reduce this threshold for particle-tracking (Fig.~\ref{fig:survival}).

 Increasing resolution increases the number of recovered subhalos and makes the slope of the SHMF shallower, as we show in the right panel of Fig.~\ref{fig:shmf}.
 This panel shows subhalo mass functions for the SymphonyMilkyWayHR suite, which has particle masses eight times smaller than SymphonyMilkyWay.
 As discussed in Section \ref{sec:sims}, these hosts were originally selected with criteria that biased against the presence of high-mass subhalos, as can be seen in Fig.~\ref{fig:shmf}.
 Compared to RCT, \textsc{Symfind} finds between 25\% and 130\% more subhalos within $R_{\rm vir}$ and between 60\% and upwards of 250\% more subhalos within $R_{\rm vir}/4$.
 The corresponding $\alpha_{\rm sym}-\alpha_{\rm RCT}$ values for these two enclosing radii are -0.1 and -0.21, respectively.
 At these resolutions, the impact of the choice of subhalo finder on subhalo abundances is comparable to the impact of including an embedded high-mass disk potential in the center of the halo \citep[e.g.][]{garrison_kimmel_2017_lumpy}.
+Given that the impact of the baryonic disk is understood to be a major contributing factor in alleged small-scale cosmological tensions like ``Too Big to Fail,'' it stands to reason that halo finder choice may have a comparably significant impact on theoretical predictions for subhalo populations.
+This prediction appears to be upheld in embedded disk simulations run with Symfind (Wang et al., in prep).

 Where does this strong resolution dependence come from?
 Decreasing particle mass decreases the minimum $m/m_{\rm peak}$ that low-mass subhalos can be tracked to with our particle-tracking method (Section \ref{sec:survial}).
 As this limit decreases, the low-mass end of the SHMF will converge towards the ``unevolved'' mass function, i.e., the $m_{\rm peak}$ mass function of all objects that have ever been accreted onto the host and its subhalos, regardless of disruption status.
-In contrast, because RCT's threshold for subhalo disruption stays slowly increases with increasing resolution, its $m_{\rm peak}$ functions decrease slightly as resolution improves.
+In contrast, because RCT's threshold for subhalo disruption slowly increases with increasing resolution, its $m_{\rm peak}$ functions decrease slightly as resolution improves.
 See Appendix \ref{sec:shmf_converge} for extended discussion.